AI Bias & Fairness Auditing

 Group fairness metrics

-Equalized odds.
-The true positive rate and false positive rate should be equal across groups.
-For a recidivism prediction system: the rate of correctly identifying high-risk individuals and the rate of incorrectly flagging low-risk individuals should be the same regardless of race.
-The COMPAS recidivism algorithm failed this criterion — its false positive rate for Black defendants was approximately twice that for white defendants.
+Equalized odds — True positive rate and false positive rate should be equal across groups.
+The COMPAS algorithm failed this criterion — its false positive rate for Black defendants was ~2× that for white defendants.

-Predictive parity.
-The precision (positive predictive value) should be equal across groups.
-For a medical diagnostic: if the system predicts a condition, the probability that the condition is actually present should be the same regardless of the patient’s demographic group.
+Predictive parity — Precision (positive predictive value) should be equal across groups.
+If a diagnostic system predicts a condition, the probability it’s actually present should be the same regardless of demographic group.

-Calibration.
-The predicted probability should match the actual outcome rate across groups.
-If the system assigns a 70% probability to an applicant, approximately 70% of applicants at that score should actually receive the outcome, regardless of group membership.
+Calibration — Predicted probabilities should match actual outcome rates across groups.
+A 70% score should mean ~70% of applicants at that score receive the outcome, regardless of group.

 Individual fairness metrics

-Similar individuals, similar outcomes.
-Individuals who are similar on relevant features should receive similar predictions.
-This requires defining a domain-specific similarity metric — which features are “relevant” — and is therefore context-dependent.
+Similar individuals, similar outcomes — Individuals similar on relevant features should receive similar predictions.
+Requires defining a domain-specific similarity metric — inherently context-dependent.

-Counterfactual fairness.
-The prediction for an individual should be the same in the actual world and in a counterfactual world where the individual’s protected attribute is different.
-This requires a causal model of how the protected attribute influences the features, which is often unavailable or contested.
+Counterfactual fairness — Predictions should be the same in the actual world and a counterfactual world where the protected attribute differs.
+Requires a causal model of how the protected attribute influences features — often unavailable or contested.

 B. Disaggregated evaluation

-Subgroup analysis.
-Evaluate model performance separately for each demographic subgroup — not just the primary protected categories but their intersections (e.g., Black women, elderly Hispanic men).
-Intersectional disparities are often larger than single-axis disparities and are missed by audits that examine only one protected attribute at a time.
+Subgroup analysis — Evaluate performance separately for each demographic subgroup and their intersections (e.g., Black women, elderly Hispanic men).
+Intersectional disparities are often larger than single-axis disparities and missed by audits examining only one attribute.

-Slice discovery.
-Automatically identify subgroups where the model underperforms, without requiring pre-specified demographic categories.
-This can reveal performance disparities associated with non-demographic features (geographic region, language dialect, image quality) that correlate with demographic disparities.
+Slice discovery — Automatically identify underperforming subgroups without pre-specified categories.
+Can reveal disparities associated with non-demographic features (region, dialect, image quality) that correlate with demographics.

-Error analysis.
-Examine not just the rate of errors but the types of errors across groups.
-A lending model that denies creditworthy applicants from one group at higher rates than another produces qualitatively different harm than one that approves non-creditworthy applicants from one group at higher rates.
+Error analysis — Examine the types of errors across groups, not just rates.
+A lending model that denies creditworthy applicants from one group at higher rates produces qualitatively different harm than one that approves non-creditworthy applicants at different rates.

 C. Qualitative and process auditing

-Dataset auditing.
-Examine the composition, provenance, and representativeness of training data.
-Assess whether the data collection process systematically over- or under-represents specific populations.
-Evaluate label quality — are labels consistent across groups, or do labeling processes introduce bias?
+Dataset auditing — Examine composition, provenance, and representativeness of training data.
+Assess whether collection systematically over- or under-represents populations.
+Evaluate label consistency across groups.

-Feature auditing.
-Examine which features the model uses and whether any serve as proxies for protected attributes.
-Even when protected attributes are excluded from the model, correlated features (zip code, name, school attended) can reproduce discriminatory patterns.
+Feature auditing — Examine whether any features serve as proxies for protected attributes.
+Even when protected attributes are excluded, correlated features (zip code, name, school) can reproduce discriminatory patterns.

-Decision context auditing.
-Evaluate whether the system is being used in a context where its performance characteristics are appropriate.
-A model validated for one population may produce biased outcomes when deployed on a different population.
-The Dutch childcare benefits scandal demonstrated how an algorithmic system applied to fraud detection in a social benefits context produced discriminatory outcomes targeting dual-nationality families.
+Decision context auditing — Evaluate whether the system is deployed in a context where its performance characteristics are appropriate.
+A model validated for one population may produce biased outcomes on a different one.
+The Dutch childcare benefits scandal demonstrated how an algorithmic system applied in a fraud detection context produced discriminatory outcomes targeting dual-nationality families.

-Stakeholder impact assessment.
-Identify who is affected by the system’s decisions, what harms they may experience, and whether they have meaningful recourse.
-This extends beyond technical metrics to consider the social context in which the system operates.
+Stakeholder impact assessment — Identify who is affected, what harms they may experience, and whether they have meaningful recourse.

 Auditing tools and platforms